Type theory: Category theory

 The interplay, known as categorical logic, has been a subject of active research since then; see the monograph of Jacobs (1999) for instance.

+Homotopy type theory

 Homotopy type theory attempts to combine type theory and category theory.
 It focuses on equalities, especially equalities between types.
+Homotopy type theory differs from intuitionistic type theory mostly by its handling of the equality type.
+In 2016, cubical type theory was proposed, which is a homotopy type theory with normalization.